Opening a bank account in the UK: A Guide

 Types of bank accounts available in the UK

 The UK is part of the SEPA zone, which means that all banks here are "SEPA UK banks" and it is possible to perform transactions between its 36 member countries free of charge.
 Additionally, it is possible for businesses to open a UK bank account or a virtual bank account.
+For registering a business in the UK read this article.

 There are some basic types of accounts one can select in the UK: